Minimum Viable Product (MVP) is a piece of software with just enough functionality so that it can go out to market.

 - Make the product live for testing as soon as possible

 Minimum doesn’t mean low quality.
 It is important to have an experienced company or person playing the Software Engineering role.
-For example, there are tools and techniques that can be used to accelerate the development of a web application, such as CSS Bootstrap, jQuery, AngularJS, Gulp.
+For example, there are tools and techniques that can be used to accelerate the development of a web application, such as NPM, CSS Bootstrap, React, Vue.JS, Node.JS and Gulp.

 MVP and Big Data